 Pre-Killed vs. Live Food

-- While small, the prey will fight back, and could harm your snake with teeth or claws
+- Injury.
+While small, the prey will fight back, and could harm your snake with teeth or claws

 But if it’s the only way to get your snake to eat, then that’s what you’ll have to do.
 Alternatively, you could try braining the food.
-This is where you take a sharp knife and expose some brain tissue.
-When the snake smells it, they may be triggered into striking and feeding.

 How to Feed a Blood Python

 If you feed live prey, leave it in the enclosure for a small amount of time.
 If the snake doesn’t eat it, take the prey out of the enclosure.
-Leaving it in there would allow it to harm your snake, e.g., by biting its face and eyes.
+Leaving it in there would allow it to harm your snake, e.g. by biting its face and eyes.